jase-d-ace/8th-light-web-assessment/README.md

 While I did do SOME styling for the app, I feel like I can do more.
 I also think that even though the app does exactly as the challenge requires, I think I can expand on it a little more.
 I wasn't sure how many books I should be returning from the API, so I picked a nice, round 10.

 I also think there's some way of programmatically dealing with books with multiple authors that doesn't involve using a `for loop` and brute-forcing the formatting of multiple authors.

+## Running Tests
+Run the tests using `npm test`.

+## Post-Feedback Changes

+* There is now a pagination feature to expand the number of possible results without flooding the page
+* The list of results is now in a scrollable container
+* The document title now is appropriately changed
+* Multiple authors are now no longer followed by a trailing comma
+* Files now have appropriate permissions
+* Error messages are now tailored to the error
+* Search results that lack a picture no longer break the app and force an error